nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter6_chapter_6_faith_toward_god.md

 <!-- p55 -->
 When Jesus appeared to His disciples and calmed them down (I imagine it's quite alarming when someone appears in your midst, having come through locked doors), He spoke to Thomas.
-He did not criticize or blame Thomas or accuse him as part of the wicked and perverse generation seeking a sign (<span class="x-scripture" data-type="ref" data-book="Matthew" data-chapter="16" data-verses="4" data-lang="en" data-version="NKJV">Matthew 16:4</span>) but revealed Himself to Thomas.
+He did not criticize or blame Thomas or accuse him as part of the wicked and perverse generation seeking a sign (<span class="x-scripture" data-type="ref" data-book="MAT" data-chapter="16" data-verses="4" data-lang="en" data-version="NKJV">Matthew 16:4</span>) but revealed Himself to Thomas.

 <!-- p56 -->